chung-leong/react-seq/examples/transition/README.md

       } else ...
 ```

 This time we're catching the `RouteChangePending` error.
-When that happens, we ask `ScreenDelta` to put up a
+When it occurs, we ask `ScreenDelta` to put up a
 dialog box by giving it a `onDetour` handler.
 We expect it to be called with either `true` or `false`.
 In the
-first case, we rethrow the error so the default error handler will approve the detour.
+first case, we rethrow the error so the outer catch block will approve the detour.
 Otherwise the detour gets
 prevented and we land back in `ScreenDelta`.

 The next section, Echo, loads and calls a function: